Current Events — Starter Kit

 Quarterly review

-# Quarterly Current Events – <% tp.date.now("YYYY-[Q]Q") %>
+# Quarterly Current Events – [[<% tp.date.now("YYYY-[Q]Q") %>]]

 ## Consolidated Trends

-Trends of the quarter.
+Trends confirmed over the quarter.

 ## Sector Shifts